-The EEA strives to create ideal regulatory and market conditions within which SMEs function across Europe by protecting their interests at all levels of governance, most notably in the areas of:
+The EEA strives to create ideal regulatory and market conditions within which large companies and SMEs function across Europe.
+We focus on protecting their interests at all levels of governance, most notably in the areas of:

 - European Single Market